CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager---PTM.md

 `ptmd` to reference a named parameter string instead of a default one.
 There are two parameter strings `ptmd` supports:

-  - `bfdtmpl` specifies a custom parameter tuple for BFD.
+  - `bfdtmpl`, which specifies a custom parameter tuple for BFD.

-  - `lldptmpl` specifies a custom parameter tuple for LLDP.
+  - `lldptmpl`, which specifies a custom parameter tuple for LLDP.

 For example: